 If you are trying to open specific websites, but it won’t load.
 Instead, the “Err_Cache_Miss” error message shows up.
 Then you can try these methods, which would help to fix it.[right-related slug=”how-to-clear-cookies-and-cached-files-in-google-chrome”]

-- Clear Google Chrome Browsing Data: The first method I would recommend you to use is that clear all browsing data of your Chrome browser.
+- Clear Google Chrome Browsing Data: The first method I would recommend you to use is that clear browsing data of your Chrome browser.
 Sometimes, corrupted data files (cookies, cached files) are stored in your browser and cause this problem.
 By removing those files, it will help your browser back to normal status.
 You can also try to reset your Chrome browser back to default by copying “chrome://settings/resetProfileSettings” and pasting into the address bar of your browser and then click on the “Reset” button.

 - Uninstall Toolbar And Spam/Adware Programs: To fix this error, I would also suggest you uninstall any kinds of toolbars or adware from your computer.
 These programs may be the primary cause that caused the error.

-Note: If the error appears because wrong codes, then nothing you can do unless it’s your website and you have the ability to modify the code.
+Note: If the error appears because of wrong codes, then nothing you can do unless it’s your website and you have the ability to modify the code.
 In this situation, you can wait and visit that website later.

 Got Err_Cache_Miss Error While Accessing Your Own Website

 You should know that if you are facing this error while visiting your own website, it isn’t mean your site has a wrong code.
-It could be a problem from your Chrome browser like above situations.
+It could be a problem from your Chrome browser like the above situations.

-So, you should try above methods first, unless you are modifying your website.
+So, you should try the above methods first, unless you are modifying your website.
 In this situation, just undo what you recently did, and everything will be fine.